-- What positive things did the GGGI staff do to enable participation? - Thinking about what happened in the inner circle, how would you describe the group process during this discussion? - Do you think this is a strong process or a weak process in terms of enabling the community to decide which income generation activity to implement?
-Why? - If participants are slow to point out issues, you could ask 'Did the community members who were present participate equally in this discussion?'
+- What positive things did the GGGI staff do, to enable participation? - Thinking about what happened in the inner circle, how would you describe the group process, during this discussion?

-- What role did the Chief play?
-Was this really a community decision making process, how many community members were not present? - Who was missing from this discussion or not participating in it? - Why is it important for a process of community decision making to be inclusive?
+- Then ask questions about inclusion, adjusting the order to what had been said in response to the questions above: - Do you think; this is a strong process or a weak process in terms of enabling the community to decide which income generating activity to implement?
+Why? - If participants are slow to point out issues, you could ask 'Did the community members who were present participate equally in the discussion? - What role did the Chief play?
+Was this really a community decision? - Who was missing from this discussion or not participating in it? - Why is it important for a process of community decision making to be inclusive?

-At the end of this session participants/participants should understand how inclusive or non-inclusive their community structure is.
+At the end of the session participants should understand how inclusive or non-inclusive their community structure is.